ixxeL-docker/dns-home/01-PiHole-docker.md

 # 01 - PiHole docker

+PiHole is a DNS server that subscribes to blocklists to block advertising and tracking services at the network level.

 Using PiHole as a DNS for home is easy.
 Recommended way is docker compose.

 Official doc :